KW-tech/Project-1-Elk-Stack/README.md

 In Summation of the info already discussed:
 - The Playbook files are those that end in -playbook.yml.
 And they are copied into the /etc/ansible/roles/ folder - and run from there.

-- The 'hosts' file is the file that is modified to determine which machine the playbook is run on.  and this is done by adding the target machine's internal IP address under the Host category - either **[webservers]** or **[elk]** in this instance.
-This 'hosts' file is located in tehh /etc/ansible/ folder along with the ansible.cfg file which was basically used to define the remote admin user for each machine so that the installation could continue.
+- The 'hosts' file is the file that is modified to determine which machine the playbook is run on.
+And this is done by adding the target machine's internal IP address under the Host category - either **[webservers]** or **[elk]** in this scenario.
+This 'hosts' file is located in the /etc/ansible/ folder along with the ansible.cfg file which was basically used to define the remote admin user for each machine so that the installation could continue.

 - Once the playbooks have run, navigate to the Elk Server's Public IP address which was 20.94.49.96:5601/app/kibana, which included the port and the application in order to check that the ELK server is running.